These Graduation Gifts are Better than Cash

 Make a Few Student Loan Payments

 The statistics are sobering.
-Students graduating college in 2019 are doing so with an average of just over $37,000 in student loan debt.
+Students graduating college in 2021 are facing an average of $37,000 in student loan debt.
 That’s a huge burden to overcome.
 Help out by giving them the money for a few student loan payments as a graduation gift.
 Or, if you really want to give them long-lasting help with student loans, treat them to our Student Loan Counseling, which will help them navigate the complex world of repayment and choose the best payment plan.

 Help Build a Personal Brand